Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Dolphins stats and trends

-- The Dolphins have been favored by 3.5 points or more once this season and covered the spread.

-- Miami's games this year have gone over the point total four times in 10 opportunities (40%).
+- Miami's games this year have gone over the total in four out of 10 opportunities (40%).

 - The Dolphins have turned the ball over 11 more times (18 total) than the Jets have forced a turnover (7) this season.